Mahmoud-Abd-Elrazek/Mahmoud-Abd-Elrazek/README.md

 I’m a Computer Science student at SVU with a strong foundation in front-end development, competitive programming, and a passion for data structures and algorithms.
 As an instructor with the Google Developer Community at my university, I teach object-oriented programming and essential CS concepts.
 I also run a YouTube channel, where I share in-depth tutorials on topics like non-linear data structures and a comprehensive course on pointers and memory management in C/C++.
 I’m driven by a love for learning and enjoy helping others grow through educational content.
 Let’s connect and collaborate!

-Check out my YouTube channel here: [https://youtube.com/@m_abrazeg?si=T-xWaRSRbUhQudTf]
+Check out my YouTube channel here: [www.youtube.com/@m_abrazeg]

+عرض عنوان البريد الإلك
 </p>

 <!-- ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**